Trump’s White House ‘Share Your Obamacare Disaster Story’ Request Gets Trolled

-The email landed in inboxes with the headline “Share Your Obamacare Disaster Story” from The White House at the info@mail.whitehouse.gov email address, which, according to Gmail, is still related to The Obama White House’s Google Plus page, with more than 3.2 million followers.
-But that’s neither here nor there, because the email was decidedly from the White House run by President Donald Trump, who can be seen in the above photo from Monday, March 13.
-Mr. Trump made a gesture with his hands as he spoke at a meeting on healthcare in the Roosevelt Room of the White House in Washington.
-President Trump also made a big gesture as the White House invited people on the mailing list to share their “Obamacare disaster story” via a link they provided.
+President Trump made a big gesture as the White House invited people on the mailing list to share their “Obamacare disaster story,” via a link they provided.
 The email notably did not ask people to share their success stories with the Affordable Care Act — only disaster stories.

 White House is increasingly likely to give conservatives their wishes on health bill, officials say.
 Our story: https://t.co/MpEiDAchtt